Ripsnore Fitting Process

-Ripsnore uses the same boil-and-bite technique as many other mandibular advancement anti snoring devices (MADs) to achieve a custom fit.
+Ripsnore uses the same boil-and-bite technique as many other mandibular advancement anti snoring mouthpieces (MADs) to achieve a custom fit.
 The only difference is that because this device starts out a little bulkier than other so it makes the fitting price a bit more challenging.
 Fortunately, you can reheat to repeat the process three to five times, so you have a little wiggle room there for errors.

 - Pot or ban

 - Two bowls

 - Ripsnore device

 Remove the device from the package and give it a gentle cleaning.
 Although it has been packaged, you just never know how products are handled before you get them.
 The website states that Ripsnore only needs to be rinsed after use, but I would advise something a little more than water.

 Many MADs can’t be cleaned with toothpaste, so even though there is nothing that says to not use toothpaste, I wouldn’t recommend it.
 A mild dishwashing soap is great.
 That is what I used the week I did a trial with the device.